-- Simple relaxing asana (yoga poses)
+- A simple relaxing asana practice (yoga poses)

-- A balancing pranayama (yoga breathing technique)
+- A balancing pranayama practice (yoga breathing technique)

 - A grounding meditation